 Perkinsville Well Supply: The Village well site is located off County Route 91 in the Town of Wayland in Steuben County just north of the Hamlet of Perkinsville.
 There are two wells at the site, both of which were installed in 1964.
 The water is conveyed to the treatment site by a 12-inch water main that runs west from the well site to an abandoned railroad right of way then north to the treatment site.

-During 2015, our system did not experience any restriction of our water source.
+During 2019, our system did not experience any restriction of our water source.

-Water Treatment: The Dansville Water Treatment Plant is located at 9880 Highland Ave., just East of the Village.
+Water Treatment: The Dansville Water Treatment Plant is located at 9990 Highland Ave.
 The water filtration facility was constructed in 2001 and has supplied treated water to the Village of Dansville ever since.
 Prior to distribution, the water is treated using coagulation and filtration, liquid chlorination, fluoridation, and a sequestering agent for lead and copper corrosion control.